Monaa-cmd/Mental-Health/Readme.md

     correlation (scatterplots matrics to see relation)

     [EDA]

+    What factors lead to higher tendency towards depression?
+And the major factors? [logistic regression]

-    Does deprivation of sleep/job satisfaction/dietary habits lead to higher chances of depression?
+    Does job satisfaction/dietary habits lead to higher chances of depression?
 [T-test/ANNOVA between depressed and group with normal well-being]

-    What factors lead to higher tendency towards depression?
-And the major factors? [linear regression]

     [Solutions concerning HR: What can HR do to improve the well-being of employees?]
     Should remote or hybrid work be promoted?